 Most of the time NO. The Bankruptcy Code allows you certain exemptions which can get tricky and complicated.
 You need to consult with an experienced bankruptcy lawyer to determine how to proceed.
 Often debtors ask with me too late, they have sold assets or liquidated retirement accounts needlessly.
 They wasted away what money they had left that I could have protected, and they could have kept.

 Sometimes clients retain me but do not file bankruptcy for a year or so.
-Planning and timing can save your house, retirement and thousands and thousands of dollars.
+Planning and timing can save your house, retirement, and thousands and thousands of dollars.
 It could be the difference between filing a Chapter 7 and getting a discharge in 80 days while paying nothing and keeping all your assets versus being in Chapter 13 for five years and spending thousands of dollars.

 Most bankruptcy attorneys will provide an initial consultation for free.
 Please take advantage of that and utilize their knowledge.

 Probably not, unless you owed them money.
-Although Bankruptcy filings are public record, they are difficult to locate.
+Although Bankruptcy filings are public records, they are difficult to locate.
 The average person will not be able to find your petition.
 Even if they do, so what.

 Bankruptcy means you have discharged your debt and are in a better financial position than you were.